prontog/blog-entries/a_simpler_way_to_create_wireshark_dissectors_in_lua.md

 - [Lua Scripting in Wireshark](http://sharkfest.wireshark.org/sharkfest.09/DT06_Bjorlykke_Lua%20Scripting%20in%20Wireshark.pdf) by Stig Bjorlykke.
 A presentation covering not only the basics but also introducing *protocol preferences*, *post-dissectors* and *listeners*.
 - The [Athena dissector](http://paperlined.org/apps/wireshark/ArchivedLuaExamples/athena.lua) by FlavioJS and the Athena Dev Teams.
 A complete implementation of a dissector that was a great influence.

 As I mentioned earlier, in the company where I work, we maintain many text protocols.
-Each protocol includes many message types with different format, described in *CSV* files with the following columns:
+Each protocol includes many message types with different format, described in CSV files with columns for name, length, type and description.

-- Field
-- Length
-- Type
-- Description
+#### Design

 Hence the following design: